20 Jan 10 Amazing Valentine’s Day Traditions From Around the World

 In the USA, greeting cards rule the roost when it comes to Valentine’s gifts – much more than chocolates or flowers.
 The Americans send each other a staggering 190 million Valentine’s cards each February.
 In US schools, sending anonymous Valentine’s cards is also a huge tradition, with many schools putting up special Valentine’s post boxes in classrooms.

 The Germans, rather strangely, have pictures of pigs on their Valentine’s cards.
 That’s because pigs symbolise luck and lust in Germany.
 Some cards are very romantic, with piglets frolicking alongside hearts and four-leaved clovers.
-But others can be a little more raunchy, with pigs posing in rather provocative postures!
+But others can be a little more raunchy, with pigs sometimes posing in fairly provocative postures!

 In Finland, February 14th is called ystävänpäivä, and it actually means Friendship Day.
 So it isn’t a romantic holiday, but rather a day for remembering your friends.
 The Finns are also big on giving each other greeting cards on the day.
 But instead of romantic themes, Finnish Valentine’s cards portray the importance of friendship.

-France used to have a curious Valentine’s custom, which was banned in the 1950’s.
-It consisted of young men and women grouping together in houses that faced each other across a street.
-They would call and shout at each other, until couples paired off.
-However, if the man didn’t like the woman, he’d leave her standing in the street.
+France has a strange, now banned Valentine’s custom.
+In the 50s, young men and women would get together in houses that faced each other across a street.
+They would call and shout at each other until couples were paired off.
+However, if the man didn’t like the woman, he’d leave her standing there.
 The girls who were rejected would then burn the men’s photographs on a bonfire in the street.
-The custom got so out of hand that it was eventually outlawed by the French government.
+The custom got so rowdy and dangerous that it was eventually outlawed by the French government.